lauralissette/CSE598/project1/byfn/custom_network.md

-Creating a custom hyperledger fabric network configuration
+Creating a Custom Hyperledger Fabric Network Configuration
 ----------------------------------------------------------
 We will build a network configuration from scratch including all the identity certificates, organizations, peer configurations, channel configurations.